 Monday, April 26 – Evaluation, Promotion, & Tenure

 Facilitated by Scott Henderson

 As we round out your first year of teaching, you are probably ready to gather your breath and think about what lies ahead.
 In this session, we will review Furman’s annual evaluation form in detail to make clear what Furman values so you can have a successful and meaningful career here.
-Scott Henderson, chair of the Faculty Status Committee and Dean Jeremy Cass will be with us to facilitate discussion and answer your questions.
+Scott Henderson, chair of the Faculty Status Committee will be with us to facilitate discussion and answer your questions.

 Tuesday, January 19 – Research with Undergraduate Students